conjurer-rich/user-needs-mapping/_pages/docs/step-1-define-purpose.md

 - **Purpose Statement Template:** Use this simple format to define your session’s purpose:
   > “The purpose of this User Needs Mapping session is to [primary goal] by [key actions].”*
-- **Stakeholder Alignment Meetings:** Conduct brief pre-session meetings to confirm objectives and gather input.
+- **Stakeholder alignment meetings:** Conduct brief pre-session meetings to confirm objectives and gather input.
-- **Prioritization Matrix:** Use a matrix to determine which areas or challenges to focus on during the session.
+- **Prioritization matrix:** Use a matrix to determine which areas or challenges to focus on during the session.

 ---